The Department of Theatre and Dance provides the opportunity for highly qualified theatre majors to graduate with Honors in Theatre Arts.

 Once a student has been accepted into the program, they must satisfactorily complete an honors contract in two THR courses at the 3000 or 4000 level.
 It is the responsibility of the Honors student to approach the instructor of a 3000 or 4000 level THR course the semester before the course is taught and ask if they may complete an honors contract for that course.
 If the instructor agrees, the student and instructor must fill out the contract (PDF, 240 KB) and submit a signed copy to the Theatre departmental honors director (currently Dr. Paulette Marty) by the end of the second week of the semester in which the student is enrolled in the course.

-Once a student has satisfactorily completed two honors contract courses, they may submit their proposal for an honors thesis/project.
+Once a student has satisfactorily completed two honors contracts, they may register for THR 4509 Senior Honors Thesis/Project Proposal (1 s.h.).
 It is the student’s responsibility to identify an advisor for the thesis/project and work with that advisor to craft their proposal.
+The student must enroll in THR 4509 the semester prior to the semester in which the student plans to complete the thesis/project.

 For more information, contact Dr. Paulette Marty, director of the Theatre Honors Program, at email@example.com.